amitha-sanka/repository_1/_posts/2023-04-18-2020mcqcorrections.md

 ![34c](https://cdn.discordapp.com/attachments/1010052426490982461/1098325589116604496/Screen_Shot_2023-04-19_at_10.52.48_AM.jpg)

 **Notes:** The robot needs to move up 3 spaces forward in order to reach its final destination, which is what the BotMover 3 indicates.
 While the answer I chose has BotMover 2.

+# Reflection

+I felt that this multiple choice test was a little difficult for me especially the questions that had images and diagrams that I had to understand to answer the question.
+Those were the most difficult and I can definetly use more practice on those types of questions.
+Otherwise, all the other questions in this test were fairly easy.